Antú Romero Nunes

 Marina Galic (Ivy Weston)

 Anna Blomeier (Karen Weston)

 Andreas Leupold (Charlie Aiken)

 The failed poet and drinker, Beverly, disappears to take his own life.
 Worried for her husband, Violet rallies the troops: her sister, her three daughters and their families.
 A family comes together and they all try not to lose their grip on what’s important.
 When news arrives that their father has drowned, it sparks a wave of extreme psychological conditions.
 Wired with mother’s little helpers, Violet reckons with her daughters and their life circumstances.

 ‘A Family’ puts modern, Western, middle-class life under the microscope: people caught between questions of generation and status, between emancipation, mid-life crisis, unfulfilled expectations and unsolved family conflicts and dependencies.

-American actor and dramatist Tracy Letts was awarded the Pulitzer prize in 2008 for her piece well-made-play, which also earned her a Tony award.
+American actor and dramatist Tracy Letts was awarded the Pulitzer prize in 2008 for his piece well-made-play, which also earned him a Tony award.
 With ‘A Family,’ Thalia¬ director in residence Antú Romero Nunes tackles this new theatrical genre for the very first time.